-Our model of the economy and policy is based on Persson and Tabellini (2000, Section 14.3).
-It has two sectors - a traditional sector and a new sector - and two time periods.
+Our model of the economy is based on Persson and Tabellini (2000, Section 14.3).
+It has two sectors - one traditional, one new - and two time periods.
 The key question is how the owners of traditional factors can protect their quasi-rents and the impact of such protection on economic growth.

-Preferences and Technology Consider a finite population of citizens of size M, where each citizen has an economic type and a political type.
+Preferences and Technology Consider a finite population of size M, where each citizen has an economic type and a political type.
 Political types are discussed in the next subsection.
 Economic types denoted by $I \in \{K, L\}$ refer to the ownership of factors.
-One group, I = K has $(1 - \alpha)M$ members, owns no land and is referred to as "capitalists".
-The other group, I = L with size $\alpha M$ , is referred to as "landowners", each of which is endowed with the same amount of land $l/\alpha$ , where l is the per-capita amount of land in the population.
+One group, I = K has $(1-\alpha)M$ members, owns no land and is referred to as "capitalists".
+The other group, I = L with size $\alpha M$ , is referred to as "landowners", each endowed with the same amount of land $l/\alpha$ , where l is land per capita in the population.